HarshithaUppuluri/Smart-Medical-AI/README.md

 ## Smart Disease Prediction and Patient Support System

-CareLens Smart Medical AI is an educational AI-powered healthcare web application developed for IntelliGen.
+MediAssist AI is an educational AI-powered healthcare web application developed for IntelliGen.
 The system demonstrates how different Artificial Intelligence and Machine Learning techniques can be integrated into a single user-friendly application to support disease prediction and patient information.

 The application is designed for **educational and demonstration purposes only** and is not intended to replace professional medical diagnosis or advice.